This glossary compiles all the definitions included in all issues of Back Office.

 Appeared in the 1980s; Desktop Publishing (or DTP) refers to the activity of designing printed documents on a personal computer with dedicated software (including page layout, type-setting, photo editing, etc.)

-In the field of computer science, the word digital refers to a virtual object (number, text, image, data, program, etc.) encoded as a binary form, namely a series of bits in 0 or 1 state.
+In the field of computer science, the word digital refers to a virtual object (number, text, image, data, program, etc.) encoded as a binary number, namely a series of bits in 0 or 1 state.
 More generally, this term is used to define the set of contents and activities related to computer use.

 A DOM or Document Object Model is the calculated structure of a webpage.
 Web browsers generally include a DOM Inspector, which is a development tool used to observe and edit the DOM during page consultation.